zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Eiji says, “No, I just want to lie here quietly.”
 L upe says, “I know that when I have a tension headache, it always eases the pain when s omeone massages my neck and shoulders.
 Would you like that?”
 Lupe describes  what helps her when she has a “tension (tension) headache.”
 “Tension” is a feeling often caused by stress, where your muscles are tight.

 So, a “tension headache” is usually one that is cau sed by feeling stressed, or feeling anxious, or feeling nervous about something .
 Lupe says that it always “eases” (eases) the pain when someone “massages” (m assages) her neck and shoulders.
 “To ease” means to reduce pain or to get  rid of pain.
-A “massage” is when someone rubs your body, usually in an effort t o relax your muscles, to make them less tight.
+A “massage” is when someone rubs your body, usually in an effort to relax your muscles, to make them less tight.
 Eiji says he doesn’t want a m assage from Lupe.
 He says it’s not a tension headache.

 “It came on suddenly,” he adds.
 When something “com es on,” it begins very quickly or without warning.
 When we say a headache “came on suddenly,” we mean it appears to have started instantly.
 It wasn’ t a small headache that grew into a big headache.
 It was a big headache right aw ay.
 Lupe says, “Then it’s not a sinus headache either?”
 A “sinus (sinus) headache ” is a headache caused by pain in, of course, your sinuses.
 Your sinuses are in your head.
 They’re connected to, or part of, your breathing that is do ne through your nose.